How To Create Polar grid In Photoshop Tutorial | Graphicxtras

 You can export the vector artwork via the CC library feature or save the artwork and import into Photoshop or copy via the pasteboard.
 Once you have the design in the application, you can manipulate the path using filters such as bas relief or fill with colors or use as a layer for overlays.

-You can apply a variety of different effects on the polar grid as well as adjustments (smart adjustments).
+Select the artwork.
+Convert to a smart object via the layer menu and smart objects or flatten and use with filters.
+You can apply a variety of different effects on the artwork as well as adjustments (smart adjustments).
 Or bas relief filter / poster edge / water color / blur filters / camera raw filters or styles etc applied to the artwork or add paths to the object

 Use as layers